telerik/winforms-docs/gridview/rows/how-to/autosize-entire-row.md

 {{endregion}}

-A complete solution which add cached height is available in our [SDK repository](https://github.com/telerik/winforms-sdk/tree/master/GridView/AutoSizeEntireRow).
+A complete solution which adds cached height is available in our [SDK repository](https://github.com/telerik/winforms-sdk/tree/master/GridView/AutoSizeEntireRow).